ingresso-group/slate/source/includes/_events.md

 ### Response

 (TODO describe the output - why is quantity_options and venue_is_enforced returned here?
-Shouldn't they be returned per event?)
+Shouldn't they be returned per event?
+If necessary link to [quantity options](#quantity-options-object) )

 ## List all events or search for events